hyperledgerkochi/KochiOrgBook/docs/gf_info/master_doc.md

 KOBPIU Infrastructure shall be [decentralized](https://en.wikipedia.org/wiki/Decentralization) to the greatest extent possible consistent with the other principles herein.
 As the business, legal, and technical limitations of decentralization may change over time, the KOB Consortia shall continuously examine all points of control, decision, and governance to seek ongoing conformance with this principle.

 ##### 2.8.2 Diffuse Trust

-KOBPIU Infrastructure shall not concentrate power in any single Individual, Organization, Jurisdiction(**check again**), Industry Sector, or other special interest to the detriment of the Network as a whole.
+KOBPIU Infrastructure shall not concentrate power in any single Individual, Organization, Jurisdiction, Industry Sector, or other special interest to the detriment of the Network as a whole.
 Diffuse Trust shall take into account all forms of diversity among Identity Owners.

 ##### 2.8.3 Web of Trust